JasonShevik/Game-Tracker/README.md

 1.0: Moved the initiative tracker to its own package and made the main class into a menu to select different modules

-0.9: Original version by Freak posted on Haxme that only included the initiative tracker
+0.9: Original version that only included the initiative tracker

 # Wiki Grabber v1.0
 This will pull the stats for every single 5e monster on dandwiki (https://www.dandwiki.com/wiki/5e_Monsters) and puts the information into individual .csv files for a comprehensive database.